Why Eczema Scars?

 Bioflavonoids are constituents in fruits and vegetables that are responsible for giving foods their vibrant colors.
 These compounds improve the integrity and flexibility of tiny blood vessels called capillaries.

-Foods rich in bioflavonoids are berries, garlic, spinach, tea and red peppers and tropical fruit.
+Foods rich in bioflavonoids are berries, garlic, spinach, tea, and red peppers, and tropical fruit.

-Dosing for scar healing is 200mg twice daily.
+The dosing for scar healing is 200mg twice daily.

 2. Vitamin C

 The body requires vitamin C as a cofactor to form collagen and connective tissue.
 It is also essential for proper immune function.
 Vitamin C is important to support the immune system to decrease the risk of infection.

 Eczema sufferers have been shown in published data to have lower Vit C intake than healthy controls.

 Take 1000mg three times daily to help with scar healing.